What is the Strawman Fallacy?

 • Teacher: “You just want to erase everyone else’s history.”

-Both of these replies twist a reasonable point into something extreme — and in doing so, shut down the chance for meaningful discussion.
+All of these replies twist a reasonable point into something extreme — and in doing so, shut down the chance for meaningful discussion.
+People do this when don’t want to or are unable to grapple with the actual topic.
+It’s a great way to derail an argument, which is why politicians do it all the time!

 Here are a few ways to help your child avoid strawman thinking: